FAKEMedia/Samizdat/README.md

 The files in the public directory are what goes into the disk image (ISO format) to be viewed locally.
 It is also possible to use a web server and serve lightning fast content.
 Hopefully we'll find a Bittorrent solution to stream video too.
+Fakenews.com will use Samizdat for a period, and have regular updates.

 ### Personal usage piracy